ceres993434/PornHubBot/README.md

 * Install MongoDB and start without configuration
 * Install Scrapy
 * Install Python dependent modules：pymongo、json、requests
-* According to their own need to modify the Scrapy on the interval time, start Requests the number of threads and so on the configuration
+* Modify the configuration by needed, such as the interval time, the number of threads, etc.

 ### Start up